Not Yet Another Digital ID: Privacy-preserving Humanitarian Aid Distribution: Privacy-friendly Smartphone-Station Channel

 \section{Privacy-friendly Smartphone-Station Channel}

 When using a smart card as a token, the communication between the token and the stations happens through a card reader.
 Such a communication channel is hard to eavesdrop, and as long as the card reader is honest, hard to compromise.
-When changing the token to be a smartphone, the communication becomes wireless.
-Wireless communications are easy to eavesdrop, and depending on the protocol, to do man-in-the-middle attack.
-This new surface of attack can have a strong impact on privacy.
+When using a smartphone as a token, the communication becomes wireless.
+Wireless communications are is easy to eavesdrop on and, depending on the protocol, are also susceptible to person-in-the-middle attacks.
+This new attack surface can have a strong impact on privacy.

-We discuss four widely-used communication channels suitable for connecting the smartphone to the station that could be used when deploying the system: cellular network, local Wi-Fi, Bluetooth, and QR-code scanning.
-We compare them in terms of ease of integration into a humanitarian aid distribution system, and the privacy risks they introduce.
+We discuss four widely used communication channels suitable for connecting the smartphone to the station when deploying the system: cellular network, local Wi-Fi, Bluetooth, and QR-code scanning.
+We compare them in terms of (1) ease of integration into a humanitarian aid-distribution system and (2) the privacy risks they introduce.

 \parBF{Cellular Network} Smartphones can use cellular networks to connect to the Internet.
 If the stations also have Internet connection, the phone can communicate with the station via this channel.
 Using cellular networks has the advantage that it does not require the installation of dedicated hardware to support the communication.
-However, one cannot always assume that the areas in which humanitarian aid distribution campaigns take place will have reliable and high-bandwidth cellular connection system.
+However, one cannot always assume that the areas where humanitarian aid distribution takes place have reliable and high-bandwidth cellular connection system.

-The use of cellular networks augments the threat model of the system to include the mobile service provider, as well as eavesdroppers with adequate equipment~\cite{RupprechtDHWP18}.
-These adversaries can link recipients, and hence breach the privacy.
+The use of cellular networks extends the threat model of the system to include the mobile service provider, as well as eavesdroppers with adequate equipment~\cite{RupprechtDHWP18}.
+These adversaries can link recipients, and hence, breach their privacy.

-\parBF{Local Wi-Fi} An alternative to connect smartphones and stations is the use of a local Wi-Fi network to which both devices can connect.
+\parBF{Local Wi-Fi} An alternative for connecting smartphones and stations is to use a local Wi-Fi network to which both devices connect.
 This method requires the deployment and maintenance of Wi-Fi routers.
-On the positive side, once these routers are deployed quality of connection is easy to achieve.
+Once these routers are deployed, quality of connection is easy to achieve.